 Abstract

-This proposal introduces a presentation info SEI message for AVC and HEVC (and future VVC) that can be used to indicate that the coded bitstream is intended for display at a level of service greater than indicated by the level and resolution signalled in the sequence parameter set.
+This proposal introduces two alternative presentation info SEI messages for AVC and HEVC (and future VVC) that can be used to indicate that the coded bitstream is intended for display at a level of service greater than indicated by the level and resolution signalled in the sequence parameter set.
 For example, this proposed SEI message could convey that the intended presentation of the content is 8K, while the bitstream conforms to level 5.x ("4K") and therefore can then be decoded by legacy level 5.x IRDs (integrated receiver decoders).
 In this use scenario, the decoded output pictures should be upscaled by an indicated factor (2x in this example), in an IRD display with HDMI 2.1 "8K" output, or by the display device itself.

 Background